-Upon my diabetes diagnosis, I exhibited symptoms and signs of high blood sugar that I wasn’t necessarily aware they were caused by high blood sugar.
+Upon my diabetes diagnosis, I exhibited symptoms and signs of high blood sugar that I wasn’t necessarily aware were caused by high blood sugar.

 At the time, I wasn’t aware of what they were, but looking back every single symptom made sense and was being caused by my hyperglycemia.